edgexfoundry/edgex-docs/docs_src/security/Ch-Authenticating.md

   var jwtSecretProvider clientInterfaces.AuthenticationInjector
   jwtSecretProvider = secret.NewJWTSecretProvider(m.secretProvider)

-  // Call the AddAuthenticatinData helper method
+  // Call the AddAuthenticationData helper method
   // internally, this calls GetSelfJWT() on the SecretProvider
   // to obtain a JWT and adds an Authorization header to the HTTP request err := jwtSecretProvider.AddAuthenticationData(req);